cc-tweaked/CC-Tweaked/README.md

 # ![CC: Tweaked](logo.png)
 [![Build Status](https://travis-ci.org/SquidDev-CC/CC-Tweaked.svg?branch=master)](https://travis-ci.org/SquidDev-CC/CC-Tweaked)

-CC: Tweaked is a fork of ComputerCraft which aims to provide more earlier access to the more experimental and in-development features of the mod.
+CC: Tweaked is a fork of ComputerCraft which aims to provide earlier access to the more experimental and in-development features of the mod.
 For a more stable experience, I recommend checking out the [original mod](https://github.com/dan200/ComputerCraft).

 ## What?